aminya/cmove/README.md

 This header only library allows you to move `const` values.

-**Note**: you should move a const value only if you are sure that the target does not modify the object

 ### Why?

 This allows making your programs const-correct without being worried about extra copies.